100 Notable alumni of

 -

-Anzia Yezierska was a Jewish-American novelist born in Mały Płock, Poland, which was then part of the Russian Empire.
+Anzia Yezierska was an American novelist born in Mały Płock, Poland, which was then part of the Russian Empire.
 She emigrated as a child with her parents to the United States and lived in the immigrant neighborhood of the Lower East Side of Manhattan.

 -